velde/career-coach/README.md

 # 🧠 Career Coach

-**Career Coach** is a GPT-powered career reflection tool that helps job seekers gain insight into their strengths, gaps, and potential next steps.
+**Career Coach** is an AI-powered career reflection tool that helps job seekers gain insight into their strengths, gaps, and potential next steps.
 It analyzes your resume and self-reflection responses to generate a personalized career coaching report — just like working with a career consultant, but automated and scalable.

 ---

 ## ✨ What It Does

 - Upload your **PDF resume**
+- **Redact PII (Personally Identifiable Information)** by selecting text and right-clicking - redacted text is completely removed before analysis
 - Answer 6 personalized **career reflection questions**
-- Receive a GPT-generated **coaching report** including:
+- Receive an AI-generated **coaching report** including:
   - Career direction (Pivot, Grow, Reinvent)
   - Key strengths and skills
   - Gaps and improvement areas